-We handle applications in the order we receive them.
+We handle all applications in the order we receive them.
 We need a minimum of 25 business days to process applications.
 Requests that involve multiple locations, complex logistics, and coordination with other NPS divisions or visitor activities will likely require a minimum of two months to process, but may take longer depending on workload.
 We also require a minimum of three months to process permits for projects that need additional environmental compliance.

-In compliance with the requirements of the Debt Collection Improvement Act of 1996, the applicant must submit their social security number of Federal tax ID number when filling out the application for a permit.
+In compliance with the requirements of the Debt Collection Improvement Act of 1996, the applicant must submit their social security number or Federal tax ID number when filling out the application for a permit.
 Applications will not be processed if submitted incomplete or are received without payment.

 The National Park Service is required by law to recover all costs for special use permits.
-All costs incurred by the NPS in conjunction with the permitted filming activity will be reimbursed by the permittee.
-A cost estimate can be calculated and provided once the Filming Coordinator has received all applicable information.
+The permittee must reimburse all costs incurred by the NPS in conjunction with the permitted filming activity.
+We can provide a cost estimate once we receive all applicable information.

 Non-refundable Application Fee: $100